 Ment Funding Capital Scaling Program

 Ment Funding does have a scaling system for profitable traders but it works much different from the large majority of our top prop firms.

 For every 5% gain made on the account, your maximum allowed lot size per trade will be increased.

 This means that in theory, the more profits you obtain, the faster it should be to grow your accounts and the profits should stay consistent with account balance.

 To be allowed to increase your lot size, you must email the team to request permission.
 This is a fairly flawed system in my opinion and as the prop firm grows, I’m sure this will be made automatic or other scaling programs may be adopted.

 If we compare this scaling plan to the likes of Lux Trading Firm

 With Ment Funding, a slight increase in maximum lot size at every 5% is certainly good, but a much slower offering.

 Is Ment Funding Different From Other Prop Firms?

-Ment Funding isn’t really different from any of the top prop firms in the industry right now.
+Ment Funding isn’t really different from any of the top prop firms

 They are, to my knowledge, one of the only funding providers that works with a forex broker too, Eightcap, in this case.
 This is certainly a USP and may explain where the funding is coming from but for most traders this isn’t going to be a huge incentive.